mastiff-systems343/mastiff-systems/_posts/2025-06-09-Phishing-and-Email-Security-How-to-Spot-and-Stop-Digital-Scams.md

 Think: fake invoices, urgent requests from “the boss,” or phony password reset emails.

 According to **Verizon’s 2023 Data Breach Investigations Report**, about **75% of breaches involve the human element**, including phishing, social engineering, and human error.
-And while large companies make headlines, SMBs are especially vulnerable—they often lack formal training and protections, lack dedicated IT teams, and their teams are more likely to click something suspicious.
+And while large companies make headlines, SMBs are especially vulnerable, they often lack formal training and protections, lack dedicated IT teams, and their teams are more likely to click something suspicious.

 #### Real-Life Examples of Phishing Attacks